linked-db/linked-ql/site/flashql.md

 - `materialized`: copied locally on sync
 - `realtime`: copied locally and kept hot after sync

-That model is documented in detail here:
+Those concepts are covered in detail in:

 - [Federation, Materialization, and Realtime Views](/flashql/foreign-io)
 - [FlashQL Sync](/flashql/sync)

 ## Point-in-time boot

-FlashQL can open its local store at an earlier relation version.
+FlashQL can boot itself to a point in history – the state of the database at a certain table name and version.

 ### Read-only historical boot